Cosmic Reionization On Computers: Biases and Uncertainties in the Measured Mean Free Path at the End Stage of Reionization: Methods

 \citet{becker2021} has proposed a formula to recover the MFP without quasar radiation by fitting the observed spectra with a simplified model.
 Here we show their main formalism and refer the reader to the original paper for details.

 In \citet{becker2021}, the LyC profile is formulated as

-where $z_{912}$ is the redshift equivalent to the observed (redshifted) wavelength of Lyman edge, $\kappa (r', z_{912})$ is the opacity contributed from gas cell at distance $r'$ to that wavelength, and $\alpha$ is the photoionization cross-section slope at the Lyman edge.
+{where $z_{912}$ is the redshift at which a photon emitted at redshift $z_q$ is redshifted to the Lyman limit,} $\kappa (r', z_{912})$ is the opacity contributed from gas cell at distance $r'$ to that wavelength, and $\alpha$ is the photoionization cross-section slope at the Lyman edge.
 Note that this equation is the same as Eq. \ref{eq:trans_sim} except that analytical approximations of cosmology and cross section slope at the Lyman edge are used. \footnote{\B21 has set the cross-section index at the ionization potential edge to be $\alpha=2.75$, while in our RT1D code the index is 2.99 at Lyman edge and 3.99 at infinity.
 We tested changing $\alpha$ in the fitting formula and found that the profile dependence on this number is negligible --- the difference is less than 1\% in the LyC when changing $\alpha$ from 2 to 4. } The Becker's model has three parameters ($\kappa_{912}^{\rm bkg}$, $\Req$, $\xi$ ).
-The first parameter, $\kappa_{912}^{\rm bkg}$ is the constant background opacity of the IGM, which is equivalent to $1/\mfp$ in their paper.
+The first parameter, $\kappa_{912}^{\rm bkg}$ is the constant background opacity of the IGM, {which is approximately $1/\mfp$ at the redshifts of interest}.
 Without the radiation from the quasar, the model results in a profile where $\kappa(z_{912})=\kappa_{912}^{\rm bkg}$ at all distances.
 The rest two parameters are related to quasar radiation and the response of IGM to it.
 The physical meaning of $\Req$ is the distance where the ionizing radiation from quasar $\Gamma_{\rm qso}$ is equal to that from the background $\gbg$, assuming only geometric dilution.
 Thus, $\Req$ is a parameter characterizing quasar brightness $\Req \propto (\frac{L_{\rm qso}}{4\pi \Gamma_{\rm bkg}})^{0.5}$.
 When quasar radiation is considered, $\kappa_{912}$ cannot be assumed constant but depends on the distance from the quasar.
 To approximate this, a simple power-law relation is introduced with a parameter $\xi$:

 where the ionization rate ratio between the quasar and the background $\frac{\Gamma_{\rm qso}}{\gbg}$ can be solved subsequently using

 The three parameters ($\mfp, \Req, \xi$) thus determine the transmitted LyC flux. \citet{becker2021} further finds that the three parameters impact the shape of the spectrum in different ways, thus argues that the profile could constrain $\mfp$ well even when other parameters are uncertain.